Hylje5000/MeshTeleportCopilotSample/README.md

-# MeshTeleportCopilotSample
+# Mesh Teleport Copilot Sample
-A sample of using Azure OpenAI in a Microsoft Mesh world to create a "Teleport Copilot" that takes the user to where they want in the 3D space
+A sample of using Azure OpenAI in a Microsoft Mesh world to create a "Teleport Copilot" that takes the user to where they want in the 3D space.

+You can learn more about this sample [in my blog post](https://miskakyto.fi/microsoft-mesh-teleport-copilot-guide/)